mkocovic2/mkocovic2/README.md

 ```css
 root:~$ whoami
 ```
-> 👨‍💻 DevOps Intern at Fordham University, currently working with C#

 > 📜 Currently pursuing a masters degree in Computer Science

 > Feel free to check out my projects and contributions here on GitHub.
 I’m always open to collaborating or discussing new ideas!